 This kind of program is dedicated to foreign entrepreneurs who can be competitive in the international area, create jobs for Canadians or their business is innovative.
 Of course, there is an array of different formal conditions you must meet.
 For example, your business must be qualified and you have to prove that you are able to communicate and work in English, French or both languages.

-Moreover, keep in mind that the country government does not support your idea in the financial way.
-So before you start business in Canada you need to have a sufficient amount of money to settle down.
+Moreover, keep in mind that the country government does not support your idea in a financial way.
+So before you start a business in Canada you need to have a sufficient amount of money to settle down.

 1.3.2 Self-employed person